Maurvangen

-Maurvangen is a campground by Øvre Sjodalsvatnet and a short distance from Gjendesheim.
+Maurvangen is a small village area and campground in Vågå Municipality in Innlandet county, Norway.
+The area is located between the lakes Gjende and Øvre Sjodalsvatnet and a short distance from Gjendesheim.

+Campground

 There are 26 cabins as well as camping spots for tents and caravans.
 A service building contains toilets, shower rooms, sauna, and a washing machine.
 It is located about 1,000 meters above sea level and lies next to the river Sjoa which is a popular fishing area.

 Maurvangen has a small shop that sells food, hunting and fishing licenses, and a small restaurant that serves local homemade food.
-Maurvangen is owned and operated by the family Moen who are originally from Vågå.
+Maurvangen is owned and operated by the family Moen who are originally from Vågå Municipality.